 Dr Richard Povey

-I am a Lecturer in Economics at Hertford College and Pembroke College, Oxford.
+I am a Lecturer in Economics at Hertford College, Oxford and at St Hilda's College, Oxford.
 I hold a D.Phil in Economics from Oxford University, which I completed in 2011.
 Before this, I read for the Oxford M.Phil in Economics from 2003-2005 and for the B.A. in Philosophy, Politics and Economics from 2000-2003, both at St Edmund Hall.
-I was also a College Lecturer in Economics at St. Edmund Hall from 2004-2007, at Keble College from 2007-2008, at St Hilda's College from 2008-2009, at Wadham College from 2009-2012, at New College from 2010-2013, at Brasenose College from 2013-14, at Balliol College in 2013 and at Lincoln College from 2014-15.
-I teach the Economics Prelims paper, the core Economics Finals papers in Microeconomics, Macroeconomics and Quantitative Economics, and the Public Economics and Game Theory option papers.
+I was also a College Lecturer in Economics at St. Edmund Hall from 2004-2007, at Keble College from 2007-2008, at St Hilda's College from 2008-2009, at Wadham College from 2009-2012, at New College from 2010-2013, at Brasenose College from 2013-14, at Balliol College in 2013, at Lincoln College from 2014-15 and at Pembroke College from 2015-16.
+I teach the Introductory Economics Prelims paper, the Final Examination papers in Microeconomics, Macroeconomics and Quantitative Economics, and the Public Economics and Game Theory option papers.

 The aspect of economic theory that excites me the most is its ability to inform specific solutions and recommendations in many areas of public policy.
 I am also particularly interested in applying the normative analytic techniques of economics to the area of altruism and other issues of social morality.